no-nxme-OB1/OrderApp/README.md

 # OrderApp
 Guided Project: OrderApp

+NB: before you start the app
+1. open the resource folder
+2. open the open restaurant file
+3. click start server
+4. run the xcode app.

 The restuarants Home page / Menu Page

 the below image shows a expandable list of categories that a user can pick from: